What Changed: Saudi Arabia Now Accepts the Apostille

 Do I need SAQA verification for my degree?

 In some cases, yes.
-Saudi employers and professional licensing bodies such as SCFHS (for medical professionals) may require SAQA (South African Qualifications Authority) verification of your degree before or alongside attestation.
+Saudi employers and professional licensing bodies such as SCFHS (for medical professionals) may require SAQA (South African Qualifications Authority) verification of your degree before the document is apostilled.
 We can advise whether SAQA verification is needed for your specific situation.

 Get a Quote